lcthomas/eng682s19/schedule.md

 # Schedule
 ## Week 1: What even _is_ an introductory graduate course in "DH" in 2019?
 ## Monday, January 14
+* The first day of class will feature an introduction to the resources and people at the library by Paige Morgan, Digital Scholarship Librarian and Scholarly Publishing Officer

 ### Readings
 _DH and Digital Media Studies_
 * Tara McPherson, [“Why are the Digital Humanities So White? or Thinking the Histories of Race and Computation,"](http://dhdebates.gc.cuny.edu/debates/text/29) from _Debates in the Digital Humanities 2012_ (2012)